-This Corporate Governance Report contains the information required by the Directive Relating to Information on Corporate Governance of the SIX Swiss Exchange valid on December 31, 2015, and follows the Directive's structure.
-The Corporate Governance Report also contains the legally required disclosure of compensation and participation rights at the highest corporate level.
+This Corporate Governance Report contains the information required by the Directive Relating to Information on Corporate Governance of the SIX Swiss Exchange valid on December 31, 2016, and follows the Directive's structure.
+The Corporate Governance Report and the Compensation Report also contain the legally required disclosure of compensation and participation rights at the highest corporate level.
 The principles and rules of Corporate Governance as practiced by the Company are laid down in the Articles of Association and further internal regulations.
 These are reviewed on a regular basis by the Board of Directors of the Company.